4th-dimention/app_template/readme.md

 # OS
 The OS layer establishes the main types and functions for dealing with user input events, low level memory allocation, graphics, files, time, threads, etc.

-The list of primary functions can be found in `os.h` in the `OS_State` struct, which is available everywhere through a global `OS_State *os` pointer.
-In `os.c` there are additional wrappers and helpers for these functions.
+The list of functions can be found in `os.h`.

 ## Events
 The event handling is done through a "waterfall" architecture.
 Each frame a list of events is made available by the platform layer implementation, and the application can query for and remove events by type in any order.